AI-Grid/Suno-AI-BOT/README.md

 Interact with your bot on Telegram using the following commands:

-- `/start` - Welcome message and basic bot information.
+- `!start` - Welcome message and basic bot information.
-- `/generate` - Starts the music generation process.
+- `!generate` - Starts the music generation process.
-- `/credits` - Shows the current credit balance and usage.
+- `!credits` - Shows the current credit balance and usage.
-- `/cancel` - Cancels the current operation and resets the session.
+- `!cancel` - Cancels the current operation and resets the session.

 ## 🤝 Contributing